-Hide my WordPress Ghost plugin limits the rate of login attempts and temporarily blocks the IP address.
+Hide My WordPress Ghost plugin limits the rate of login attempts and temporarily blocks the IP address.

-Also, you can ban the IP addresses or range of IP addresses that you never want to be able to access the login page.
+Also, you can ban the IP addresses or the range of IP addresses that you never want to be able to access the login page.